nguyentueanh/run_analysis.R/README.md

 ## run_analysis.R
-R script that uses "Human Activity Recognition Using Smartphones" dataset to creates a tidy data
+R script that uses "Human Activity Recognition Using Smartphones" dataset to create a tidy data

 ##### Note
 Output file is tidy.txt based on these steps: